brimdata/zed/docs/tutorials/zq-primer.md

 Before you can do anything, you need to know its structure but you generally don't know anything after pulling some random data from an API.

 So, let's poke around a bit and figure it out.
-This process of data instropection is often called _data discovery_.
+This process of data introspection is often called _data discovery_.

 You could start by using `jq` to pretty-print the JSON data,